AgentK9/Me/Education.md

 ### Fall 2018

-CH111 - Intro to Chemistry 1
+CH111 - Intro to Chemistry 1 - A